Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Introduction

-Several sub-optimal solutions to the taxicab pickup problem explore instantaneous assignment, including bipartite matching \cite{Karp1990} \cite{Duan2014} and mixed integer optimization methods \cite{Bertsimas2019OnlineVR}, and other routing heuristics, such as 2-opt \cite{Croes1958}, local search \cite{LSCP2003}, and genetic algorithms \cite{Mitchell1998}.
+Several sub-optimal solutions to the taxicab pickup problem explore instantaneous assignment \cite{Bertsekas1979Auction} \cite{Karp1990} \cite{Duan2014} \cite{Bertsimas2019OnlineVR}, and other routing heuristics, including 2-opt \cite{Croes1958}, local search \cite{LSCP2003}, and genetic algorithms \cite{Mitchell1998}.
 These methods tend to generate myopic policies due to the lack of consideration for future demand.
 Sampling-based stochastic optimization methods that consider potential future requests~\cite{LOWALEKAR201871} address this limitation, but at the expense of long computation times due to multistep planning in a large state space.
 Several learning-based approaches aim to achieve faster computation times.
-Some authors consider offline trained approximations, including parametric methods, such as approximate value iteration\cite{Ulmer2018}, and nonparametric methods, such as Deep Q-learning \cite{PARVEZFARAZI2021100425}, Deep Q Networks \cite{AHAMED2021227}, and transformer-based architectures \cite{Wu2016Diamond}.
+Some authors consider offline trained approximations, such as approximate value iteration\cite{Ulmer2018}, Deep Q-learning \cite{PARVEZFARAZI2021100425}, Deep Q Networks \cite{AHAMED2021227}, and transformer-based architectures \cite{Wu2016Diamond}.
 Offline trained architectures may fail to generalize to unknown scenarios, not fully represented in the training data.
 This condition makes them infeasible for deployment in real urban environments with fluctuating demand.
-For instance, a model trained using an off-peak demand might not generalize to peak demand.
-Other authors consider online policy evaluation with finite lookahead, including Monte Carlo Tree Search (MCTS) \cite{SiV10}, DESPOT \cite{Despot}, Multiple Scenario Approach (MSA) \cite{Bent2004b}, \latest{and rollout-based reinforcement learning (RL) methods~\cite{bertsekas2020multiagent}}.
+Other authors consider online policy evaluation with finite lookahead, including Monte Carlo Tree Search (MCTS) \cite{SiV10}, DESPOT \cite{Despot}, and a Multiple Scenario Approach (MSA) \cite{Bent2004b}.
 These methods tend to be computationally expensive if no approximations are used.